ljouon/ioBroker.visionary-ui/README.md

 - [ ] upgrade admin to react 18?
 - [ ] refactor client serving to iobroker.web adapter
 - [ ] implement client UI
-- [ ] business logics for structure and states in backend: rooms, categories, devices, states
+- [x] business logics for structure and states in backend: rooms, categories, devices, states
+- [ ] handle enum changes (might be an object change with id starting with 'enum.')
+- [ ] !!! handle object to enum association changes, add/remove
+- [ ] invalid config message!?
 - [ ] business logics for UI: rooms, categories, devices, states
 - [ ] test all the things ;-)